openhab/openhab-docs/developers/bindings/thing-xml.md

 Also implement this interface if you want to provide dynamic state / command options.
 The original `StateDescription`/`CommandDescription` is available for modification and enhancement.
-The framework provides two abstract implementations for bindings to support translation and other basic features: `BaseDynamicStateDescriptionProvider` and `BaseDynamicCommandDescriptionProvider`.
+The framework provides two abstract implementations for bindings to support translation, publishing `ChannelDescriptionChangedEvent`s and other basic features: `BaseDynamicStateDescriptionProvider` and `BaseDynamicCommandDescriptionProvider`.

 The `StateDescriptionFragmentBuilder` (and `CommandDescriptionBuilder`) can be used to only provide the information which is available at the time of construction.